 For example, in response to textual input of “news headlines”, a database of news story documents may be searched, and a plurality of search results obtained that are each based on a respective one of a plurality of recent news story documents identified in response to the search.
 The obtained search results may be selected and/or ranked based on various signals, such as the popularity of the search results, a degree of matching between the search parameters and the search results, attributes of the user, etc.

-The patent provides a number of alternative approaches to showing search results, and interacting with a searcher in the display of those, and providing alternatives gives it a chance to evolve over time in how it shows results to searchers.
+The patent provides several alternative approaches to showing search results, and interacting with a searcher in the display of those, and providing alternatives gives it a chance to evolve in how it shows results to searchers.

 - Audible presentation of search results

 - Showing Search results after additional dialog between a searcher and an automated assistant, such as “should I send those results to your phone?”